ting-aaa/Misaka3D/README.md

 # Leave3D

-A simple RenderEngine fo learning OpenGL!
+A simple RenderEngine for learning OpenGL!